By Beatrice Gurwitz, National Humanities Alliance

 This is also a prime moment to think about ways in which you can engage Members of Congress when they are home for August recess.
 Our district advocacy guide offers tips on scheduling a meeting with Members of Congress and for inviting them to events in the district.
 Offering a Member of Congress or their district staffer a behind the scenes tour of a special collection, a new exhibition on campus, or inviting them to visit an NEH-funded summer program are just a few examples of the efforts that have been successful in engaging Members of Congress across the country.
 Campus government relations officers are great partners for this kind of outreach, and we are always happy to help and brainstorm as well.

 The past few years have been a testament to the power of relationship building.
 And now is a great time to keep building them.

-About the Author: Beatrice Gurwitz is assistant director of the National Humanities Alliance (NHA).
+About the Author: Beatrice Gurwitz is deputy director of the National Humanities Alliance (NHA).
 Prior to joining NHA, Gurwitz served as a consultant at the National Endowment for the Humanities and the U.S. Department of State.
+She has also taught at the University of Maryland and in the New York City public school system.
+She is the author of Argentine Jews in the Age of Revolt (Brill, 2016).
+Her writing has also appeared in Journal of Jewish Identities, Immigrants and Minorities, and the Chronicle of Higher Education.
+She holds a B.A. from Wesleyan University and a Ph.D. in History from the University of California, Berkeley.
 She can be reached at email@example.com.